warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 insmod: can't insert 'akcamera.ko': unknown symbol in module, or unknown parameter
 insmod: can't insert 'ak_info_dump.ko': unknown symbol in module, or unknown parameter
 ```

+# How to use vi (for beginners)
+`vi` is a lightweight vim text editor that is part of busybox on the camera. (this avoids having to copy files over FTP or SD card every time you want to edit)
+1) open the file `vi myfile.txt`
+2) navigate with arrow keys and press `I` for insert edit mode
+3) edit the file as you like
+4) press `esc` to exit insert mode
+5) type `:wq` to write changes and quit, `:q` to quit, `:q!` quit discarding changes

+# Little warning (for beginners)

+`killall busybox`... causes a reboot.
+If you are dumb like I am and put that into startup scripts, then it will reboot forever.
+The way to fix it (without reflashing the stock flash dump) is connect UART and spam ctrl+C when linux loads, this will exit the startup script and the file can be fixed over UART console with `vi`.

 # Boot Process Map
 The boot process looks something like this: